wilddeer/blog/posts/en/2014-01-27 – Let’s fix Steam/index.md

 I made a full-page background.
 To make mobile devices happier i give ’em smaller background pic.
 Compare the [full](/steam/i/page.bg.jpg) and [mobile](/steam/i/page.bg.mob.jpg) variants.

 Since every store page has its own background, I put the style directly into the `head` of the page.
-I also took into account old IEs that don't understant media queries:
+I also took into account old IEs that don’t understant media queries:

 ```html
 <!--[if lt IE 9]>